ia-toki/judgels/web/docs/deployment/installation.md

    app_version: '2.0'
    ```
    You can get the latest version from https://github.com/ia-toki/judgels/releases.
 Enter the version without the `v` prefix.
+1. If you generate a different ssh key filename, edit the following variable in `env/vars.yml` to allow access to root:
+   - `ansible_ssh_private_key_file`
+      * Fill with the location of the custom ssh private key file
 1. Run the provision playbook:
    ```
    ansible-playbook -e @env/vars.yml playbooks/provision.yml